-At 87,325 hectares, Lake Nipissing is the largest lake in FMZ 11 (Figure 1) and the fifth largest inland lake wholly within the province of Ontario.
-Despite its size, Lake Nipissing was referred to by early Natives as 'N'bisiing' or 'little water' because of the size of this lake in comparison to the Great Lakes.
-In Algonquin, (the linguistic group of the Ojibwe), 'N'bisiing' comes from 'Nbi' meaning 'water' and 'siing' meaning 'little' (Norm Dokis, MNRF, personal communication).
+At approximately 87,325 hectares, Lake Nipissing is the largest lake in FMZ 11 (Figure 1) and the fifth largest inland lake wholly within the province of Ontario.
+Despite being one of the largest inland lakes in the province, Lake Nipissing was referred to by early Natives as 'N'bisiing' or 'little water' because of the size of this lake in comparison to the Great Lakes.
+In Algonquin, (the linguistic group of the Ojibwe), 'N'bisiing' comes from 'Nbi' meaning 'water' and 'siing' meaning 'little.'
+(Norm Dokis, OMNR, personal communication).

-Lake Nipissing is surrounded by a population of approximately 75,000, including the larger municipalities of North Bay, West Nipissing and Callander, in addition to two First Nation communities; Nipissing No. 10 and Dokis No. 9.
-It is accessed from the south via Highway 69 & 11, from the north via Highway 11, and from the east and west via Hwy 17 (Figure 2). currently the seventh most fished lake (including the Great Lakes) in the province with the fisheries being an important economic and social engine within FMZ 11 and the local communities.
+Lake Nipissing is surrounded by a population of approximately 75,000, which includes the larger municipalities of North Bay, West Nipissing and Callander; in addition to two First Nation communities, Nipissing No. 10 and Dokis No. 9.
+It is accessed from the south via Highway 69 &

+11, from the north via Highway 11, and from the east and west via Hwy 17 (Figure 2).
+It is the seventh most fished lake (including the Great Lakes) in the province with the fisheries being an important economic and social engine within FMZ 11 and the local communities.
 A detailed economic evaluation associated with the present day fishery is required.

 The fisheries also provide cultural, social and economic benefits to both the Nipissing First Nation (NFN) and Dokis First Nation (DFN).
-Both First Nations rely on the lake for subsistence fishing, while NFN also has a court-recognized treaty right to commercially fish the lake.
-Currently, NFN undertakes the commercial fisheries on Lake Nipissing (i.e., walleye, whitefish and northern pike) and provides statistical information to MNRF; while Figure 2: Depiction of the Boundaries of Lake MNRF manages the recreational fisheries.
-The Nipissing.
+At this time, the Nipissing First Nation commercial fishery value is not known.
+Both First Nations rely on the lake for subsistence fishing, while NFN also has a court-recognized treaty right to commercially fish on the lake.
+Currently, NFN undertakes the commercial fisheries on Lake Nipissing (i.e., walleye, whitefish and northern pike) and provides statistical information to

-Figure 1: Location of Lake Nipissing, a specially designated water body found within Fisheries Management Zone (FMZ) 11 (MNRF).
+Figure 1: Location of Lake Nipissing, specially designated water body within FMZ 11 (OMNR).